aaravkohli1/BitExact/docs/design.md

 **Thread Work Assignment**

 Each thread is assigned a 2x2 output sub-tile.
-Thread indices `(tx, ty)` are derived deteministically from `threadIdx.x` forming a 16x16 layout per block.
+Thread indices `(tx, ty)` are derived deterministically from `threadIdx.x` forming a 16x16 layout per block.

 \*\*Shared Memory Tiles